Five of the Best Web Portal Examples

 To do so, it joined forces with Coexya to build a customer and partner portal that can promote offers to users, display the catalog, process transactions and help users to manage their accounts.
 Most importantly, the portal allows for price differentials between customers that have access to the private membership portal and customers using the publicly available website.

-The result was a resounding success, and Resah implemented a portal that achieved all of its aims.
+The result was a resounding success, and Resah implemented a digital portal that achieved all of its aims.
 The portal's central marketplace publicizes the organization's latest offers, while the fine-grained rights management approach that Resah adopted in both the front-end and back-office has helped to streamline workflows.
 Perhaps most significantly, the organization understands its users better than ever before, allowing Resah to provide a superior customer experience.

 Find out more in the Resah Success Story

-Perfect portals with Ibexa DXP
+Perfect web portals with Ibexa DXP

-Each of the five examples chosen for this post has been designed to overcome a unique set of challenges and serve a distinct group of users.
+Each of the five web portal examples chosen for this post has been designed to overcome a unique set of challenges and serve a distinct group of users.
 All have also been developed using Ibexa DXP - our state-of-the-art Digital eXperience Platform.

 Though portals are just one aspect of a modern business’ customer service system, they’re increasingly important.
 Even more so when they’re combined with content management, digital commerce, and website-building capabilities.
 Ibexa DXP is a modular system that you can scale as your business grows, adding more features as and when they become necessary.